 Four key indicators that the time is right include:

 Business is steady but you have no time to develop or generate new leads.
-This may mean you need to take on someone who can do day to day tasks for you, to free up your time.
+You may need to take on someone to do day-to-day tasks, to free up your time.
 Or you may consider taking on someone in a business development role.

 Business is coming in so fast that you can’t keep up with demand.
-This could mean you need to take someone on to help you with the workload or you could start putting a structure in place for a production line and take on more than one specialist to fulfil the need.
+This could mean taking someone on to help with the workload.
+Otherwise, you could start putting a structure in place for a production line and take on more than one specialist to fulfil the need.

 Business is going well and you’re struggling to deal with one aspect of management.
 You may be great at creating your product, but not so keen on dealing with finance.
 Taking on a professional in this area may help, although you may also wish to consider outsourcing here.

 Business is booming but you’re never able to step away.
-Once your business is doing well it may be worth considering employing a staff member to enable you to take some time out.
+Once your business is thriving it may be worth considering employing staff, enabling you to take some time out.

 Before employing staff – key considerations

-Before you start on the road to employing staff it’s important to recognise the implications, as well as the benefits, it will have for your business.
+Before you start employing staff it’s important to recognise the implications for your business, as well as the benefits.

 As well as considering the salary your employee will actually receive employing staff has many other financial implications.
-You’ll need to budget for additional PAYE contributions and you’ll need to have a system in place to manage the payment of these, as well as any auto-enrolment pension contributions they may be eligible for.
+You’ll need to budget for additional PAYE contribution.
+Plus, you’ll need a system to manage payment, as well as any auto-enrolment pension contributions they may be eligible for.

-Overheads should also be considered – you may have worked from home when your business needed just one person to operate, but with employees you may need a new premises along with the tools and training your new employee needs to fulfil their role.
+Considered overheads.
+You probably worked from home when your business needed just one person to operate.
+With employees, you may need new premises, plus the tools and training your new employee needs to fulfil their role.